 - It is helpful to measure in millimetres.

 Measurements are critical for a Kitchen Design so take your time and if in doubt measure twice to make sure.

-For more detailed information Download our Design Guide which details “how to measure”.
+For more detailed information watch the video below or Download our Design Guide which details “how to measure”.
 There’s no stress if you’re unsure, at Kitchen Shack we help you through every step and we can always arrange for a final check measure after your free design in the Showroom.

 Look at who uses the kitchen and how you all work together including: